Defining and configuring a model#

 Ltot := LSM + LIntAxion + LYukAxion;

 LSM and all the SM fields are defined in analytical/models/symmetric.fr.
-The kinetic term of the axion field is not needed by FeynRules.
+Kinetic terms for gauge-singlet fields

 The configuration file#